Orders for the payment of money can be enforced by registering a certified copy of the order with the NSW Local Court or District Court.

 Take the following steps to have a NCAT order for the payment of money enforced.

 Call or write to NCAT requesting a 'certified money order'.
 This is a signed and sealed copy of NCAT's orders for the payment of money.
-A certified money order can be requested at any time after a money order is made by NCAT.
+You can request a certified copy at any time after the order is made.

 Once you receive the NCAT certified money order it will need to be registered to start enforcement action.